“Do not dismiss the dish saying that it is just, simply food. The blessed thing is an entire civilization in itself!”

 Food and dietary practices have always played an important part in all religions.
 Among them, Islam is perhaps known to impose the most elaborate and strict rules in this respect.
 In practice, these rules have been reinterpreted in regional adaptations, particularly in Turkey where it is harder to find strict Muslims.
 In Anatolia, where a variety of Sufi orders flourished, food gained a spiritual dimension above dry religious requirements, as can be seen in their poetry music, and practices.

 Paradoxically, the month of Ramadan, when all Muslims are expected to fast from dawn to dusk, is also a month of fasting and charitable feeding of all those who are in need.
 Fasting is to purify the body and the soul and at the same time, to develop a reverence for all blessings bestowed by nature and cooked by a skillful chef.
 The days are spent preparing food for the breaking of the fast at sunset.
 It is customary to break the fast by eating a bite of “heavenly” food such as olives or dates and nibbling lightly on a variety of cheeses, slices of sausage, jams, and pide.
 This would be followed by the evening prayers and then the main meal.
-In the old days, the rest of the night would be occupied by games and conversations or going into town to attend the various musicals and theaters, until it was time to eat again just before firing of the cannon or beating of the drums marking the beginning of the next day’s fasting.
+In the old days, the rest of the night would be occupied by games and conversations or going into town to attend the various musicals and theaters, until it was time to eat again just before the firing of the cannon or beating of the drums marking the beginning of the next day’s fasting.
 People would rest until noon when shops and workplaces opened and food preparation began…

 The other major religious holiday is the Sacrifice Holiday commemorating Abraham’s readiness to sacrifice his son Ishmael in the name of God.
 But God sent him a ram instead, sparing his son’s life.
 The act of sacrificing an animal, in Turkey most likely a sheep, represents repentance and a solemn promise to do good on earth.
 The meat is sent to neighbors and to the needy.
 The sheep is revered as the creature of God that gives its life for a higher purpose.
 The henna coloring on the sheep is a symbolic way of showing this respect and so are the strict instructions for slaughtering.
 In fact, it is believed that one of these rams will take the believer across the “hair-thin and razor-sharp bridge” to heaven on Judgement Day.

 Several other occasions commemorating Prophets also involve food.
 The six holy nights marking events in Prophet Mohammed’s life are celebrated by baking special pastries, bread, and lokma.
-The month of Muharrem occurred when the flood waters receded, and Noah and his family were able to land.
+The month of Muharram occurred when the flood waters receded, and Noah and his family were able to land.
 It is believed that then they cooked a meal using whatever remained in their supplies.
 This event is celebrated by cooking the same dish – Ashure or Noah’s pudding made of wheat berries, dried legumes, rice, raisins, currants, dried figs, dates, and nuts.
 You can also taste this most nourishing pudding at certain muhallebi shops any time.

 The feast of the Prophet Zechariah is prepared upon being granted one’s wish.
 This feast consists of a spread of forty-one different types of dried fruits and nuts served to guests.
-Prayers are read and everyone tastes all forty-one foods.
+Prayers are read and every one tastes all forty-one foods.
 A guest can then burn a candle and make a wish.
 If the wish comes true, one is obligated to prepare a similar “Zechariah Table” for others.

 Beyond these practices, examples of a spiritual tradition imbued with food metaphors are found in Sufism generally and in the poetry of Mevlana Celaleddin Rumi in particular, as well in the verses of classical Turkish poetry and music.
 In fact, to understand the full meaning of this spiritual tradition would be impossible without deciphering the references to food and wine, cooking, eating, and intoxication.
 Mevlana, who lived in Konya in the 13th century AD, represents an approach to Sufism that follows the way of love to divine reality, rather than knowledge, or gnosis.
 As mentioned earlier, the food-related guilds and the Janissaries also followed the Sufi Order.
 A clash of philosophies on food is told in a story about Empress Eugenie’s French chef, who was sent to the Sultan’s kitchen to learn how to cook an eggplant dish.
 He soon begged to be excused from this impossible task, saying that when he took his book and scales with him, the Turkish chef threw all of them out the window because an Imperial chef must learn to cook with his feelings, his eyes and his nose – in other words, with love!